 Although the OneTrip Premier policy offers fairly standard coverage in most areas, it did wow us with one thing: a $1 million emergency evacuation limit.
 This is impressively high when compared to our other top picks — matching IMG’s robust LX policy and doubling evacuation coverage from Travelex and most John Hancock plans, save, of course, for John Hancock’s Gold plan that also matches this amount.

-Generous emergency evacuation coverage is especially important if you’re taking advantage of Allianz’s year-long trip limit.
-The longer your vacation, the farther you can venture — and if you end up in a hard-to-reach location, it’s nice to know that Allianz will foot the transportation bill in an emergency.
+Generous emergency evacuation coverage is especially important if you’re taking advantage of Allianz Global Assistance’s year-long trip limit.
+The longer your vacation, the farther you can venture — and if you end up in a hard-to-reach location, it’s nice to know that Allianz Global Assistance will foot the transportation bill in an emergency.

 Coverage for kids is free

-We love that Allianz’s OneTrip Premier plan includes children on their parents’ policies for free.
+We love that the Allianz Global Assistance OneTrip Premier plan includes children under 17 on their parents’ policies for free.
 That means you can get comprehensive coverage for your whole family without breaking the bank.
 Other providers, like John Hancock and IMG, up your premium for each additional traveler — children, too — so insuring a large family can become expensive very quickly.

 Points to consider

 No medical upgrades available

-OneTrip Premier was Allianz’s only plan that met our coverage criteria.
+OneTrip Premier was the only Allianz Global Assistance plan that met our coverage criteria.
 While this policy goes above and beyond for emergency transportation — covering an impressive $1 million — we weren’t as floored by its medical care limits.
 At $50,000 in emergency medical coverage, OneTrip Premier only just hits the benchmark we set.
 It doesn’t give you the option to purchase higher limits, either.
 If you’re planning a hardcore vacation with greater risk of injury, take a look at John Hancock or IMG for their larger medical care payouts.